ECRI – European Commission against Racism and Intolerance

 The Bureau acts as a board to ECRI.
 It consists of the Chair, two Vice-Chairs and four members.
 It is assisted in all matters by a Secretariat, headed by an Executive Secretary.

-On the legal basis of the European Convention on Human Rights (ECHR), ECRI is responsible for:
+On the legal basis of the European Convention on Human Rights (ECHR) ECRI is tasked with:

 - reviewing member states’ legislation, policies and other measures to combat racism and intolerance, as well as their effectiveness

 - proposing further action at local, national and European level

 - formulating general policy recommendations to member states